Best Personal Alarms for Personal Defense

 They can also help someone find you when you’re lost.
 Children can use them when they’ve lost sight of their parents in a crowd too.
 Personal alarm systems will alert people to your situation if you’ve fallen or hurt yourself and need help as well.

-In our research, we’ve found that most personal attack alarms are around 130 decibels.
+In my research, I’ve found that most personal attack alarms are around 130 decibels.
 That’s painfully loud for most people and just a little quieter than a jet engine.

 You sure can.
 The TSA currently has no restrictions on personal security alarms.
 If the keychain alarm sets off the scanner, it may need to be examined though.

-In our research, we found personal alarms that went up to 140 decibels.
+In my research, I found personal alarms that went up to 140 decibels.

 Bell